puppetlabs/cs-summit-hands-on/03_integrate_with_puppet.md

 CD4PE should use a service account when connecting to Puppet Enterprise.
 The account needs to be able to deploy code, make node groups, assign nodes to them, and run Puppet when a direct deployment policy is involved.

-In the interest of time, we've pre-created a "cd4pe" user with password "puppetlabs" in your console with the correct permissions.
+In the interest of time, we've pre-created a "cd4pe" user with password "puppetlabs" in your PE console with the correct permissions.
 You can inspect them, if you're curious.
 Here's how to integrate CD4PE with Puppet Enterprise.

 ## Do this